IIIF/training/iiif-online-workshop/day-four/annotations-sas.md

 ### Option 2 Use any public IIIF manifest

 If you didn't manage to get a manifest in the previous session you can use any IIIF Manifest.
-My personal favourite is:
+My personal favorite is:

 https://damsssl.llgc.org.uk/iiif/2.0/4389767/manifest.json